 Bias gets introduced into the model via three main avenues:

 1) Framing of the problem

-Bias can be introduced when one first defines the problem, decides what target variable to use and what cost function to minimize.
-When predicting creditworthiness, should the goal of the bank’s AI model be to maximize repayment rate of loans or maximize profits?
-If the latter, the bank might decide to maximize the extension of subprime loans which sets them up for predatory behavior.
+Bias can be introduced when one first defines the problem, decides what target variable to use and what cost function to minimise.
+When predicting creditworthiness, should the goal of the bank’s AI model be to maximise repayment rate of loans or maximise profits?
+If the latter, the bank might decide to maximise the extension of subprime loans which sets them up for predatory behavior.